jenahparman/fall23-cs625/HW3/HW3-report.md

 ### Bar Chart
 For my bar chart, I used data from the table, <a href="/HW3/Resources/12s0800.xls">"National Research & Development (R&D) Expenditures as a Percent of Gross Domestic Product by Country"</a> (Table 800, Section 16: Science and Technolgy).
 This table exhibits the proportion of countries' GDP that is spent on R&D activities.\
 To prepare the data for visualization, I decided to choose the most recent year in the table that had values for every country available (2008).
-Then, I copied these values and created a new Excel spreadsheet with two rows: one for the country names and the other for their corresponding value.
+Then, I copied these values and created a new Excel spreadsheet with two rows: one for the country name and the other for its corresponding value.
 Below is a screenshot of the original table on the left and a screenshot of the <a href="/HW3/Resources/r&d.xlsx">new table</a> on the right (what I used to create the bar chart).

 <p float="left">
 <img src="/HW3/Resources/screenshot1.png" width="499" alt="cat pet typo">